Subscribe to updates

 Summary

-The Planning and Transportation Committee of the City of London Council met on Monday, 19 January 2026, to discuss a range of items including the committee's terms of reference, the revenue and capital budgets for the upcoming financial year, and the Environment Department's high-level business plan.
-Other key topics included consultations on boosting housing delivery, a highway declaration for 65 Gresham Street, and the Fenchurch Street Area Healthy Streets Plan.
+The Planning and Transportation Committee meeting scheduled for 19 January 2026 was set to cover a range of significant topics, including the review of the committee's terms of reference, the approval of revenue and capital budgets for the upcoming financial year, and the Environment Department's high-level business plan for 2026-30.
+Discussions were also scheduled on government and Greater London Authority (GLA) consultations concerning housing delivery, a highway declaration at 65 Gresham Street, and the Fenchurch Street Area Healthy Streets Plan.

 Annual Review of Terms of Reference

-The committee was scheduled to review its Terms of Reference, a process that occurs annually to allow for any proposed changes to be considered before the Court of Common Council's annual reappointment of committees.
-The report from the Town Clerk indicated that no significant changes had been suggested since the last review, with the primary proposed amendment being a correction to the numbering of paragraphs (i) and (j) within the committee's responsibilities.
-The recommendation was to approve these terms of reference for submission to the Policy & Resources Committee and subsequently to the Court of Common Council in April 2026.
+The committee was scheduled to undertake its annual review of its Terms of Reference.
+This process allows for any proposed changes to be considered in time for the annual reappointment of committees by the Court of Common Council.
+The report indicated that there had been no suggestions for changes since the last review, with the exception of proposed corrections to paragraph numbering.
+The committee was asked to approve the terms of reference for submission to the Policy & Resources Committee and subsequently to the Court of Common Council.
+The committee's responsibilities, as outlined in its terms of reference, cover a broad spectrum of planning, development control, highways, traffic, parking, sewers, flood management, street naming, building control, and the City Corporation's commemorative blue plaques.

 Revenue and Capital Budgets 2026/27

-A joint report from the Chamberlain and the Executive Director, Environment, presented the proposed revenue and capital budgets for the Planning & Transportation Committee for the 2026/27 financial year.
-The report indicated a net decrease in expenditure of £2.540m compared to the 2025/26 budget, with the total net expenditure for 2026/27 projected at £16.178m.
+A joint report from the Chamberlain and the Executive Director, Environment, was presented for the approval of the revenue and capital budgets for the Planning & Transportation Committee for 2026/27.
+The proposed revenue budget for 2026/27 was £16.178m, representing a decrease of £2.540m compared to the 2025/26 budget.
 The budget was prepared in line with guidelines and within the resource envelope allocated to the Executive Director, Environment, including an inflation increase of 3%.
-The report highlighted that adherence to the resource envelope was crucial for the Finance Committee to set balanced City Council Tax rates.
-Members were asked to review and approve the estimate for 2026/27 for submission to the Finance Committee, note the approved capital budgets, and delegate minor amendments to the Chamberlain in consultation with the Executive Director Environment.
+The report highlighted that adherence to the resource envelope is crucial for the Finance Committee to set Council Tax rates and for the City to set a balanced City Fund budget.
+The report detailed movements between the 2025/26 budget and the 2026/27 estimate, with significant decreases attributed to net reductions in recharges and increases in local risk income budgets, offset by various other factors.

 Environment Department High-Level Business Plan 2026-30

-The committee was presented with the Environment Department's high-level Business Plan for 2026-30, which outlines the department's priority workstreams and specific actions for 2026/27.
+The committee was asked to approve Section A of the Environment Department's high-level Business Plan for 2026-30, which covers service areas within the remit of the Planning and Transportation Committee.
+This plan outlines the department's priority workstreams and the specific actions and targets for 2026/27.
 The plan aligns with the Corporate Plan 2024-29 and demonstrates how the department's work supports its outcomes.
-The report detailed seven priority workstreams, including those falling within the remit of the Planning and Transportation Committee: Planning and Development, District Surveyor's Office, and Highways, Transportation and Parking.
-Key objectives included powering economic growth, transforming the Square Mile into a 7-day-a-week cultural and leisure destination, celebrating heritage while fostering regeneration, ensuring an environmentally enhanced and sustainable City, and creating an inclusive and healthy Square Mile.
-The plan also addressed maintaining a safe built environment and providing safer streets and spaces.
-Members were asked to note the factors considered in compiling the plan and approve Section A, which covers the service areas within the committee's remit.
+The seven priority workstreams include powering economic growth, transforming the Square Mile into a cultural and leisure destination, celebrating heritage while fostering regeneration, ensuring an environmentally enhanced and sustainable City, creating an inclusive and healthy Square Mile, maintaining a safe built environment, and providing safer streets and spaces.
+Each workstream details key deliverables, funding and people resource estimates, and performance measures.

 Government and Greater London Authority (GLA) Consultations on Boosting Housing Delivery